This post may contain affiliate links. Please read our disclosure policy.

 To make these Cottage Cheese Egg Salad, youโll need the following kitchen tools:

-Why You’ll Love This Cottage Cheese Egg Salad Recipe
+Why You’ll Love This Cottage Cheese Egg Salad

-What I love most about this recipeโbesides how fast it comes togetherโis that it checks all the boxes.
+What I love most about this recipe, besides how fast it comes together, is that it checks all the boxes.
 Itโs healthy, filling, and kid-friendly, too!

 My toddler loves it on crackers, I like it on sourdough or stuffed in a wrap, and itโs easy to portion out for several days of lunches.

 Plus, it skips the heavy mayo base and instead uses cottage cheese to keep it light while adding even more protein.
-If you’re looking for that perfect combo of healthy + tasty, this oneโs a winner.

 How to keep your Egg Salad High Protein and Not Boring

-We all know that eggs are a great source of proteinโbut pairing them with cottage cheese takes this lunch to the next level.
-In just one serving, youโre getting a satisfying boost of high-quality protein, plus calcium and B vitamins.
+We all know that eggs are a great source of protein, but pairing them with cottage cheese takes this lunch to the next level.

-And letโs be honestโegg salad can sometimes feel… bland.
+And letโs be honest, egg salad can sometimes feel… bland.

 But not this one!
 With creamy avocado mayo, zippy Dijon mustard, tangy pickle juice, and a touch of dill, itโs anything but boring.
-You get all the classic egg salad vibes with a fresh, flavorful twist.

 Tips to Make Meal Prep Easier with this Cottage Cheese Egg Salad Recipe